Can I be frank with you?!

 And another thing you should know about balanced tension…

 When tension is balanced, the stitching line has a bit of give, which means that your seams won’t snap, crackle, and pop when you’re flaunting your makes!

-Pro tip: You get a prettier zigzag when the needle thread appears ever so slightly on the bobbin side.
-So you will need to tension to be a bit looser.
+Sew easy tip: You get a prettier zigzag when the needle thread appears ever so slightly on the bobbin side.

 Default Tension Setting

 On home machines, the range for normal tension is between three (3) and five (5).
-And the machine is usually preset out of the box at four (4).
+Most home sewing machines are preset out of the box at four (4).

 This default setting will produce a balanced stitching line when using all-purpose medium-weight 50/3 thread.

 A thread labeled 50/3 means that the thread weight is 50, and it is comprised of three yarns.